ESSI-Lab/DAB/README.md

 ## License and attribution

 Please note that the DAB community edition **is not public domain software**!
-While using DAB source code you should **give full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the **GNU Affero General Public License v3.0**.
-Click on the items below to know more:
+While using DAB source code you should **give full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the **GNU Affero General Public License v3.0** (see LICENSE).
+Click on the items below to know more about how to provide correct attribution:

 <details>
 	<summary>In case DAB services are offered by a third party through the Internet</summary>